sonnyarora/environment/README.md

 `>
 ```

-Go to end of line and then enter insert mode:
+Go to end of line and then enter append mode:
 ```
 A
 ```